-- There are many easily checked empirical facts about human experience (e.g. cube and duck-rabbit ambiguities) that support claims about the existence of introspectively accessible entities, often described as privately accessible contents of consciousness.
+There are many empirical facts about human experience (most of them easily checked) that support claims about the existence of introspectively accessible entities, often described as privately accessible contents of consciousness.

 Various labels are used for these entities: "phenomenal consciousness", "qualia" (singular "quale"), "sense-data", "sensibilia", "what it is like to be/feel X" (and others).

-For a useful, but partial, overview see http://en.wikipedia.org/wiki/Qualia - What is not clear is what exactly follows from the empirical facts, and how best they can be described and explained. - Earlier slides demonstrated some of the empirical facts about contents of consciousness (e.g. necker flips) that raise a scientific problem of explaining how such entities arise and how they are related to non-mental mechanisms, e.g. brains. - Philosophers and scientists, understandably (in the past) ignorant of what we now know about virtual machinery have referred to "the explanatory gap" later re-described by Chalmers as "the hard problem" of consciousness: a problem for Darwin - Unfortunately, some philosophers, trying to characterise what needs to be explained have ended up discussing something incoherent.
+For a useful, but partial, overview see http://en.wikipedia.org/wiki/Qualia

+- What is not clear is what exactly follows from the empirical facts, and how best they can be described and explained. - In the following slides I'll demonstrate some of the empirical facts about contents of consciousness that raise a scientific problem of explaining how such entities arise and how they are related to non-mental mechanisms, e.g. brains (and future machines). - Philosophers and scientists, understandably (in the past) ignorant of what we now know about virtual machinery have referred to "the explanatory gap" later redescribed by Chalmers as "the hard problem" of consciousness: a problem for Darwin - Unfortunately, some philosophers, trying to characterise what needs to be explained have ended up discussing something incoherent.